York park and ride: History

 Bus services have been operated by First York, under contract to the City of York Council, since the late 1990s.
 In June 2016, the park and ride contract was put up for tender.
 However, as none of the bids met the council's criteria, First York was granted a twelve-month extension, until January 2018, with the intention of commencing a fresh tender process.
 In January 2018, First York was awarded a further seven-year contract to operate the park and ride network.

 In June 1990, the first permanent park and ride site opened at Askham Bar.
 Four years later, a second site was opened at Grimston Bar, near a junction with the A64.

+June 1995 saw the contract for the York Park and Ride pass from Stephensons of Easingwold to Rider York, then a subsidiary of Yorkshire Rider, after beating interest from York Pullman.
+With the operator gaining a five-year contract for the service, 20 new Wright Axcess-Ultralow bodied Scania L113CRLs, most branded in a designated blue livery and some being in White Flagship livery, each equipped with luggage ramps supplied from Marks & Spencer, were delivered for use on the network by the end of the year.
+Further deliveries of Ultralow-bodied Scanias for the service followed in 1996 and 1997.

-In November 1998, York Designer Outlet was opened, with a park and ride service commencing shortly after.
+In November 1998, the York Designer Outlet was opened, with a park and ride service commencing shortly after.

 In February 2000, a 900-space site at Rawcliffe Bar commenced operation, located a junction to the A19.

 In July 2004, a site was opened at Monks Cross.
 In 2014. services were extended to serve the nearby Vangarde Shopping Park, with fully-electric single-deck Optare Versa vehicles introduced into service the following year.